 A misaligned bite doesn’t just affect the teeth.
 It also impacts the jaw and surrounding muscles.
 When teeth don’t come together evenly, the jaw may shift or compensate with abnormal movements during speaking or chewing.
 This extra strain can lead to chronic pain in the jaw joint, known as temporomandibular joint disorder (TMJ or TMD).
 Symptoms can include headaches, jaw clicking or popping, difficulty opening and closing the mouth, and pain that radiates to the ears or neck.

 Over time, these functional problems can alter facial symmetry and posture.
-Some people develop tension in the muscles of the face, neck, and shoulders, which can contribute to discomfort and fatigue.
-These physical effects often go unnoticed or misattributed to stress or poor sleep, but the root cause can sometimes be traced back to the alignment of the teeth.
+Some people develop muscle tension in the face, neck, and shoulders, which can contribute to discomfort and fatigue.
+These physical effects often go unnoticed or are misattributed to stress or poor sleep, but the root cause can sometimes be traced to dental alignment.

 Speech and Digestive Complications